calvinrzachman/chain-of-thought/proof-of-work/README.md

 4. Chain of Hashed Messages with Proof of Work
    1. Think about one person building a list with Proof of Work in isolation and then presenting that list to others.
 Does the PoW enable anything useful in such a scenario?
    1. Think about a network of people working in communication to build a list (of which they all retain an individual copy) who choose to accept only list entries with PoW.
 Does PoW enable anything useful in this scenario?
-   1. In both cases the PoW demonstrates that work has been performed.
+   1. In both cases the PoW demonstrates that work has been performed - that energy has been expended.
+In the second case, this verifiable work performed/energy expended/cost paid can be used to ensure that the network of people come to agreement on the list state.
+In the second case, this verifiable work performed/energy expended/cost paid brings finality/weight to state of the list.
+This is an ossifying or preserving effect on older (not by time but by work) entries of the list as entries are "buried under more work".
+The only way to modify entries, once buried, is to dig them up and rebury them deeper (VERY HARD - unless you have more shovels than the rest of the people who keep piling on more work).
 In the second case it also can be used to ensure that the network of people come to agreement on the list state.
-In both cases it brings finality/weight to state of the list.
-In both cases it would lead to an ossifying or preserving effect on older (not by time but by work) entries of the list.
-Entries "buried under more work".
-The only way to modify entries, once buried, is to dig them up and rebury them deeper (VERY HARD - unless you have more shovels than the rest of the people who keep piling on more work).
 5. Build a Network which maintains the Chain of Hashed Messages (the second case from above)
 6. Application to Money: What should the messages be?
 Transaction lists!
 (Blocks) -> Ordered list of transactions (Ordered chain of blocks - HOLY COW.
 Did he just explain blockchain without using the word blockchain?)